 What is a vendor?

-A vendor is a person or company who provides an educational resource or service as an independent contractor.
+A vendor is a person or company that provides an educational resource or service as an independent contractor.
 Vendors must undergo an application process to be on iLEAD’s approved vendor list.
 Our credentialed teachers guide families in the selection of academic materials and services from our approved vendors that support the educational goals of the learner using instructional funds.
 All orders are subject to guidelines, so check with your educational facilitator if you have questions.